pimloc/frontend-hiring-test/README.md

 - Create a button to allow the user to delete a box
 - Display the image in a view that adapts to screen size

 Don't worry about achieving all the features listed.
 You should only spend 90mins to 2 hours on the task.
+Feel free to google any resources you need, this isn't a test of knowledge.

 Please let us know if you have any issues setting up the app.
 Running `npm install` and then `npm start`.